kytos/kytos/docs/admin/installing.rst

 Installing with pip
 ===================

-To install the latest Kytos from PyPI, just make sure that you done all previous steps:
+To install the latest Kytos from PyPI, make sure that you done all previous steps, then:

 .. code-block:: bash